angular/components/src/material/progress-spinner/progress-spinner.md

 ### Accessibility

-`MatLegacyProgressSpinner` implements the ARIA `role="progressbar"` pattern.
+`MatProgressSpinner` implements the ARIA `role="progressbar"` pattern.
 By default, the spinner sets `aria-valuemin` to `0` and `aria-valuemax` to `100`.
 Avoid changing these values, as this may cause incompatibility with some assistive technology.